afiqahelina04/NEIGHBOURHOOD_LIBRARY_MOBILE_APP/README.md

 * Firebase has been initialized inside the project and the required configuration files (`google-services.json`) are included.
 * No additional setup is needed to run on Android.

----

-Would you like a shorter or more detailed version?